glyph/Fritter/docs/repeat.rst

 .. code-block::

-   def work(steps: int, stopper: Cancellable) -> None: ...
+   def work(steps: StepsT, stopper: Cancellable) -> None: ...

-The parameters are, respectively, the number of *steps* that have been performed, and an object with a ``.cancel()`` method that will stop the next iteration from occurring.
+The parameters are, respectively, the *steps* that ``work`` should perform in this invocation, and an object with a ``.cancel()`` method that will stop the next iteration from occurring.

 Sometimes, real time moves more quickly than your code can keep up.
 Perhaps your code is slow, or you need to wait on an external system; whatever the reason, if if you've got a timer that is supposed to repeat every N seconds, eventually, you'll see a repetition happen after 2N seconds, or more.
 At that point, any logic needs to catch up.

-So that's the ``steps`` count.
+``steps`` can reflect this multiple ways, depending on the type of recurrence you are using.
+Recurrence rules

 And of course you need to be able to stop the repetition, and the ``stopper``'s ``.cancel()`` method is there to help you do that.

 Let's get set up with our imports.